AliEmad2002/STM32_Oscilloscope/README.md

 * Math expression in x-y mode using "MathExpressionParser" project: https://github.com/AliEmad2002/MathExpressionParser.
 * SD card screen shot.
 * Transient capture.
 * Interleaved sampling.
 (For showing extra fast periodic signals.
-Explained in issues)
+Explained in issues: https://github.com/AliEmad2002/STM32_Oscilloscope/issues/12)

 # Disclaimer:
 * My main focus in this project was embedded SW and HW.
 Hence, the electronic circuits used are the very basic ones for the job.